hevnsnt/norecognition/README.md

 ### Can You Help Us Bridge the Gap? 🤝

-If you or your organization can provide access to the hardware or cloud credits needed to unlock this project's potential, we would love to talk.
+If you or your organization can provide access to the hardware or cloud credits needed to unlock this project's potential, I would love to talk.

 **Please reach out by emailing [bill@seckc.org].**